FintinaOlivia/UBB-Computer-Science/README.md

 # UBB-Computer-Science

     🔮 Greetings! 🔮
-    🔮 This is a compilation of sugar, spice and everything nice, as a BBU Computer Science student. 🔮
+    🔮 This is a compilation of sugar, spice and everything nice, as a BBU CompSci student. 🔮

     Contains lectures, seminars, laboratories, plus additional materials.